 By Jim Flammang

-Vehicle Overview Panoz (pronounced “PAY-nose”) doesn’t always change its products on a model-year schedule.
-But the stylish, rear-wheel-drive two-passenger Esperante gets some major modifications for 2004.
+Vehicle Overview Based in Georgia, Panoz (pronounced "PAY-nose") doesn't always change its products on a model-year schedule.
+But the hot-performing, rear-wheel-drive two-passenger Esperante gets several modifications for 2005.
+Coupes and convertibles are available in base, GT and GTLM trim levels.

-Exterior Exhibiting classic sports-car styling, the Esperante features elegant, flowing lines and a long-hood/short-deck profile.
-Mounted to a modular aluminum chassis are aluminum body panels shaped by a superplastic forming process that was adapted from the aerospace industry.
-Panoz says this method produces stronger body panels that are more dent-resistant and accept paint more effectively.
+Exterior Exhibiting classic sports-car styling, the Esperante features elegant flowing lines and a long-hood/short-deck profile.
+Mounted to a modular aluminum chassis are aluminum body panels, which are shaped by a forming process that was adapted from the aerospace industry.
+Panoz says this method produces stronger body panels that are more dent resistant.

 The front section of the convertible top is made of aluminum, while the rear is handsewn canvas.
-The pieces are hinged in the middle so the top lies flat on top of the rear deck.
-The Esperante has a fully independent suspension, all-disc brakes and 17-inch Michelin tires on aluminum wheels.
-Built on a 106-inch wheelbase, it measures 176.3 inches long overall and stands 53.4 inches tall.
-Each car can be hand-painted to customer specifications.
+The pieces are hinged in the middle, so the top lies flat atop the rear deck.
+Esperantes have a fully independent suspension and all-disc brakes.
+Each car can be hand painted to customer specifications.

-Interior Two handsewn leather bucket seats and wood trim are used in the interior.
-All of the gauges are positioned in the center of the dashboard rather than mounted in front of the driver.
+Interior Two handsewn leather bucket seats are installed.
+All gauges are positioned in the center of the dashboard.
 Standard features include a tilt steering wheel, cruise control, power windows, remote keyless entry and variable intermittent wipers.
-Cargo capacity is 11.6 cubic feet.

 A limited-slip differential is standard.
-Panoz claims the Esperante can accelerate from zero to 62 mph in 5.1 seconds, reach 100 mph in 12.6 seconds and run a quarter-mile in 13.7 seconds at 103.5 mph.
+Panoz claims the Esperante GT can accelerate from zero to 62 mph in 4.9 seconds and run a quarter-mile in 13.4 seconds at 107.3 mph.
+The GTLM accelerates from zero to 62 mph in 4.2 seconds.

 Safety Antilock brakes are standard.
 The traction control system has a deactivation switch.